 If you suffer with IBS, following a vegan diet may not be the answer, and could even make symptoms worse.
 The most important things to remember if you suffer with IBS, are:

 Some common vegetables and plant-based foods can cause IBS symptoms to worsen.
-You may wish to avoid onions, garlic, cauliflower, beans and pulses (such as chickpeas, lentils , baked beans and kidney beans).
-However, it’s important to find a source of protein and key vitamins and minerals if you’re going to follow a vegan diet.
+You may wish to avoid onions, garlic, cauliflower, beans and pulses (such as chickpeas, lentils , baked beans and kidney beans) as these can exacerbate IBS symptoms.

 The other challenge is that everyone’s sensitive gut is unique, and lots of other lifestyle factors and foods have an effect on how our gut functions.
 If you’re worried about making a change to your diet, always speak to your GP or contact a Registered Dietitian.